Kabuki syndrome (Niikawa-Kuroki syndrome) is a rare polydysplasia that is thought to be more common in Japan.

 Klaus height index is the distance between tip of the dens and the tuberculum torcula line (Twining's line).
 A normal height is 40-41mm.

 A decreased Klaus height index is seen in basilar invagination.

-Klebsiella pneumonia is refers to a pneumonia resulting from an infection from the organism Klebsiella pneumoniae.
+Klebsiella pneumonia refers to pneumonia resulting from an infection from the organism Klebsiella pneumoniae.

-There tends to be a higher prevalance in older patients with alcoholism and debilitated hospitalised patients 3.
+There tends to be a higher prevalence in older patients with alcoholism and debilitated hospitalised patients 3.

 Klinefelter syndrome (KS) is a chromosomal anomaly, which in most cases is characterised by 47 chromosomes instead of the usual 46.

 The estimated incidence is 0.15-0.2% of live births.

 the testes are normal prior to puberty and small in post pubertal testes...